mandax/just-go/README.md

 ## Repo

-This project uses a Monorepo structure which is managed with Lerna.js.
+This project uses a Monorepo structure managed with Lerna.js.
 Each part of the project is a different package:

 - server - Rest Api Server
 - api - Frontend services